Company Logo - Home Link

 One of DC's newest museums is also one of the most interactive exhibit spaces.

 Planet Word is not just for lovers of language.
-This museum is sure to be a hit with anyone who loves immersive experiences, history, and dazzling creativity.
+This museum will surely be a hit with anyone who loves immersive experiences, history, and dazzling creativity.

 Tickets, Location, and Hours

-It is easily accessible by a number of buses, McPherson Square and Metro Center stops, and many street parking options.
+It is easily accessible by several buses, McPherson Square and Metro Center stops, and many street parking options.

-It is open daily from 10 am to 5 pm Wednesdays through Sunday (closed at 6pm on Saturdays).
+It is open daily from 10 am to 5 pm, Wednesdays through Sundays (closed at 6 pm on Saturdays).
 It is closed on Monday and Tuesday.

-Planet Word stays open late the first Wednesday of each month, 10 a.m. to 7 p.m.
+Planet Word stays open late on the first Wednesday of each month, from 10 a.m. to 7 p.m.

 General admission is free, with a suggested $15 donation.